-Liminal defines the constituent components of digital identity as different components, the most common being data privacy (user information), commercial transactions, reputation, data protection, and inclusion.
+Liminal defines the constituent components of digital identity as different consumer conditions, the most common being data privacy (user information), commercial transactions, reputation, data protection, and inclusion.

 The consumer’s ability and right to restrict, remove, and protect their digital identity.
 These are fundamental traits at the core of digital identity wallets and self sovereign identity initiatives.